TritonDataCenter/rfd/rfd/0120/README.md

 #### Router Object zones

-A router object is implemented by one or more minimal zones per Compute Node that has the following properties:
+A router object is implemented by at least one zone per Compute Node that has the following properties:

 - NICs for every network listed in the router object.

 - Each zone has the *same* IP addresses regardless of which Compute Node it's on.
 This will require some NAPI changes to handle an IP address that spans multiple zones/CNs.
-A new belongs_to_type may be the solution.
+A new belongs_to_type ("router") and belongs_to value (Router Object UUID) may be the solution.

 These zones perform the work of packet-forwarding.
 Because one instantiates per CN, the availability is equivalent to that of Fabric Networks.
-A packet leaves a zone, its next-hop router is insured to be on the same CN, so at most, a forwarded packet transits one cross-CN fabric.
+A packet leaves a zone, its next-hop router will be on the same CN, so at most, a forwarded packet transits one cross-CN fabric.

-Configuring such zones that share IP addresses (exploiting MAC's same-machine short-circuit path to avoid VARPd) will
+The use of vmadm(1M) on each CN, combined with reserving the shared addresses in NAPI, demonstrate the feasibility of the identically-addressed, one-zone-per-CN approach.

 #### Router Object Destruction - Behind the Scenes